 Instead of choosing between a chatbot or a waiting on hold for a human, digital humans offer a touch of both worlds.

-Ultimately, digital humans are designed to be more than just a triage system for your customer service (although they do a great job at that too!).
+Ultimately, digital humans are designed to be more than just a triage system for your customer teams.
 It’s about offering the people who interact with your organization a friendly face to talk to when they need help or advice.

 After all, an emotionally connected customer has a 306% higher lifetime value to a company than a customer who is merely satisfied.
 They will also stay a customer for 50% longer on average and be much more likely to recommend a brand to others (71% vs 45%).